 French Commandos Board Rainbow Warrior Amid Report of Imminent Test

-PAPEETE, Tahiti (AP) _ French navy commandos arrested two Greenpeace divers today who snuck up to the South Pacific test platform where France reportedly was to conduct an underground nuclear test as early as today.
+PAPEETE, Tahiti (AP) _ French navy commandos arrested two Greenpeace divers today who snuck up to the South Pacific atoll where France reportedly was to conduct an underground nuclear test as early as today.

-Japanese and French media reported that the first of at least seven nuclear blasts would take place today, and the Rainbow Warrior II crossed the 12-nautical-mile limit around Mururoa Atoll at dawn.
+Japanese and French media reported that the first of at least seven nuclear blasts would take place today, and the ship, the Rainbow Warrior II, crossed the 12-nautical-mile limit around Mururoa Atoll at dawn.

-The commandos boarded after activists refused a request from the French warship Prairial to turn back, Greenpeace spokeswoman Stephanie Mills told Associated Press Television from aboard the ship.
+The black-suited commandos stormed the ship after activists refused a request from the French warship Prairial to turn back, Greenpeace spokeswoman Stephanie Mills told Associated Press Television from aboard the ship.

 ``They’ve just come alongside the ship.
 They’ve put this grappling hook on the lower deck.
 They’re knocking at the windows. ...
 They’ve pushed our cameraman over,″ she said before the phone line went dead.

 The army said 15 commandos boarded the vessel and placed it under military control.